 Join Paola on this beautiful journey where she travels the length of this relatively unexplored coastline, to find ancient food traditions still thriving.

-Paola Bacchia is one of Australia’s most popular Italian food bloggers.
-Her blog, Italy On My Mind, tells the story of family memories and their connections to food.
-It won awards for best food blog in 2013 and 2015 by ITALY magazine.
-Paola returns to Italy every year to expand her knowledge of Italian food, its traditions and innovations.
-Paola previously published Italian Street Food with Smith Street Books in 2016.
+Paola Bacchia was born to Italian migrant parents and into their food culture.
+Her award-winning blog, Italy On My Mind, explores the connection between family memories and food through stories, photos and recipes.
+She returns to Italy every year to expand her knowledge of Italian food and traditions.
+Previously, she published Italian Street Food and Adriatico with Smith Street Books.

 Get our latest book recommendations, author news, and competitions right to your inbox.